XxAcielxX/arch-plasma-install/README.md

 ```
 - [disk name] = device to partition, find yours by running `lsblk`, this shows all the mountpoints and partitions of a disk.
 - We will be using separate partitions for our `/`, `/boot`, `/swap` & `/home`.
-- Firstly, we will initialise the disk bu using the commands below:
+- Firstly, we will initialise the disk by using the commands below:

 If you are on an EFI system:
 ```